iamnicoj/llmops-spike/README.md

 - When a file is modified, the workflow will detect it and execute pytest's that correspond to the modified file.

-  - This is achieved by using the [Paths Changes Filter](https://github.com/marketplace/actions/paths-changes-filter) plugin.
+  - This is achieved using the [Paths Changes Filter](https://github.com/marketplace/actions/paths-changes-filter) plugin.

 ## Workflow Syntax